 Coronavirus COVID-19 Patient Information and Advice

-Following the recent increase in the prevalence of Coronavirus (COVID-19), Sussex MSK Partnership East is taking steps to help protect the health and safety of our patients and staff and ensure robust plans are in place should there be any significant impact locally.
+During this outbreak of Coronavirus (COVID-19), Sussex MSK Partnership East is taking steps to help protect the health and safety of our patients and staff and to ensure that robust plans are in place whilst the national emergency continues.

 Coronaviruses are a group of viruses common across the world.
 COVID-19 is a new strain of coronavirus first identified in Wuhan City, China in January 2020.
 Further information on the symptoms, management and risks of coronavirus (COVID-19), how to avoid catching or spreading it and what to do if you become unwell or think you may have it can be found at: https://www.nhs.uk/conditions/coronavirus-covid-19/